dannyvelas/Star-Command/README.md

 - Pick a random port: `echo $RANDOM | jq '. + 1024 | . % 65535'`, this will be used in future steps.
 Let's suppose it's `1234`.
 - Save this port into `/var/homelab.yml`.
 - [Generate a Tailscale auth key](https://login.tailscale.com/admin/settings/keys), save it in Bitwarden and put it in `/var/homelab.yml`.
-- Run `ansible-playbook -i ansible/inventory.ini ansible/harden_and_setup.yml`, this will:
+- Run `ansible-playbook -i ansible/inventory.ini ansible/harden_and_setup.yml -u admin`, this will:
   - Harden SSH access so that root and password logins become not permitted.
   - Create a `terraform` user with partial `sudo` permissions and SSH access `/path/to/your/public/.ssh/key`.
   - Create a Proxmox `terraform` user with an API token with limited permissions.